-Early in 1992, the British Columbia Geological Survey Branch of the Ministry of Energy, Mines and Petroleum Resources (later Employment and Investment and now Energy and Mines) launched the Mineral Potential Project to develop the information required by the Commission on Resources and the Environment (CORE) over a 5-year period.
-The Geological Survey Branch dedicated in excess of 30 geologist-years to meet this information requirement.
+Project to develop the information required by the Commission on Resources and the Environment (CORE) over a 5-year period.
+The Geological Survey Branch dedicated in excess of 30 geologist years to meet this information requirement.
 Completion of the assessments in step with the land use planning processes was critical.
 This earlier assessment is referred to here as a Level 1 MRA.
-Results of this MRA are presented in Figure 1.

 The first major task of the Mineral Potential Project group was to determine the type of information that would be useful in land use negotiations and develop a methodology which would best produce this information.
-A two-day workshop involving participants with recent experience in producing and using Mineral Resource Assessments in Canada and around the world determined that the MRA products must be quantitative rather than qualitative, provide a ranking of the land base, have major input from experts from the mining and exploration industries, produce digital GIS-compatible products and be readily available.
+A two-day workshop involving participants with recent experience in producing and using Mineral Resource Assessments in and the Canada around world determined that the MRA products must have the following characteristics:

+- be quantitative rather than qualitative

+- provide a ranking of the land base

+- have major input from experts from the mining and exploration industries

+- produce digital GIS-compatible products

+- ✤ be readily available.